Libellulosoma

-Libellulosoma is a genus of dragonfly in family Corduliidae.
-The genus is closely related to the genera Pentathemis and Aeschnosoma.
-The only species is Libellulosoma minutum.
-It is endemic to Madagascar.
+Libellulosoma is a genus of dragonfly in the family Aeschnosomatidae, endemic to Madagascar.
+The genus is closely related to the genera, Pentathemis, Schizocordulia and Aeschnosoma found in northern Australia and tropical South America.
+The only known species is Libellulosoma minutum.

-In 2016 L. minutum was identified in southeastern Madagascar in forest fragments around the Sainte Luce Reserve after 109 years without detection.
+In 2016, Libellulosoma minutum was identified in south-eastern Madagascar in forest fragments around the Sainte Luce Reserve after 109 years without detection.